-Uphold Faithfulness in Service (FiS) as the Sydney Diocese Code of Conduct for clergy and church workers, specifically as it affirms that:
+4. MBM commits to upholding Faithfulness in Service (FiS) as the Sydney Diocese Code of Conduct for clergy and church workers, specifically as it affirms that:

 - Abuse of power is at the heart of many relationship problems in the Church and in the community.
 In essence, abuse is one person’s misuse of power over another.
 Sometimes abuse will be a one-off event and at other times it will be a pattern of behaviour (FiS 6.2).

 - It is important for clergy and church workers to be good citizens and to obey the laws of the community, except where those laws conflict with Christian convictions (FiS 6.4).

-Respect people who come to us for help by:
+5. MBM commits to respecting people who come to us for help by:

-Commit to ensuring safety first by:
+6. MBM commits to ensuring safety first by:

 - Ensuring that those who have experienced DFV can find safety and informed help as a first priority.

-Will offer support to those in our care by
+7. MBM commits to offering support to those in our care by